 Interactive visualization of large MPM data sets composed of particles is necessary for scientific analysis.
-To improve this analysis two enhancements were tried by the application scientists who provided informal feedback.
+To improve this analysis two enhancements were tried by the application scientists.
 Silhouette edges helped the scientists to better see edges of the macroscopic structure as well as address deficiencies in shadowed regions.
-Application scientists were pleased with the ability to immediately make use of it without complicated interfaces.
+Users were pleased with the ability to immediately make use of it without complicated interfaces.